stargate-bukkit/Stargate-Bukkit/README.md

 Create gates that allow for instant-teleportation between large distances.
 Gates can be always-open or triggered; they can share a network or be split into clusters; they can be hidden on a network or accessible to everybody.

-- Player permissions -- let players build their own networks.
+- **Player permissions** -- let players build their own networks.
-- Vault economy support -- can add costs for create, destroy and use.
+- **Vault economy support** -- can add costs for create, destroy and use.
-- Ability to create custom gate configurations.
-Three different default gate configurations are available.
+- **Ability to create custom gate configurations**.
+Four different default gate configurations are available.
-- Message customization
+- **Message customization**
-- Multiple built-in languages (de, en, es, fr, hu, it, nb-no, nl, nn-no, pt-br, ru)
+- **Multiple built-in languages** (de, en, es, fr, hu, it, nb-no, nl, nn-no, pt-br, ru)
-- Teleport across worlds or servers (BungeeCord supported)
+- **Teleport across worlds or servers** (BungeeCord supported)
-- Vehicle teleportation -- teleport minecarts, boats, horses, pigs and striders
+- **Vehicle teleportation** -- teleport minecarts, boats, horses, pigs and striders
-- Leashed teleportation -- teleport any creature in a leash with the player
+- **Leashed teleportation** -- teleport any creature in a leash with the player
-- Underwater portals -- portals can be placed underwater as long as a waterproof button is used
+- **Underwater portals** -- portals can be placed underwater as long as a waterproof button is used
-- API available -- using the API, a lot of behavior can be changed
+- **API available** -- using the API, a lot of behavior can be changed
-- Button customization -- a large amount of materials usable as buttons (buttons, wall corals, shulkers, chests)
+- **Button customization** -- a large amount of materials usable as buttons (buttons, wall corals, shulkers, chests)
-- Config commands -- All main config values can be changed from the commandline
+- **Config commands** -- All main config values can be changed from the commandline

 ## Background